Agentic trade for things that have to be real

 legible

-Every photo, scan, and claim — and the seller's bond — signed and pinned to the record so it can't be quietly changed.
-Readable, but still yours, or an arbiter's, to weigh.
+Every photo, scan, and claim, signed and pinned so it can't be quietly changed.
+A vector, never a verdict: readable, still yours or an arbiter's to weigh.

 The record